-Indeed this was to be Man U’s last season in the first for a few years, and through the decade they only managed two more seasons in the first.
+Indeed this was to be Man U’s last season in the first division for a few years, and through the decade they only managed two more seasons in the first.

 Thus October ended with Arsenal still top of the league.
 Up next was a match against Chapman’s old club – Huddersfield Town.
-We’ll come to that in the next post which takes in November 1930.
+We’ll come to that in the next article which takes in November 1930.

 The Arsenal in the 30s series…